matiasgali/guillotine/README.md

-If you feel like it, it would be enough compensation to just provide a link to your implementation to add it on the wiki with other sites, projects or resources that are succesfully using the plugin.
+If you feel like it, it would be enough compensation to just provide a link to your implementation to add it on the wiki with other sites, projects or resources that are successfully using the plugin.

 More features